 Instead, the vehicle should be placed in secure and appropriate storage and disposed of as soon as possible.

-The at-fault party will generally be responsible for the costs associated with storing of the vehicle, and it is good practice to confirm with them that they do not wish to inspect the car.
+The at-fault party will generally be responsible for the costs associated with storing the vehicle, and it is good practice to confirm with them that they do not wish to inspect the car.

 Help, I need a temporary replacement car!